 - Section 504 of the Rehabilitation Act protects the civil rights of people with disabilities by requiring all federal entities — and organizations that receive federal funding — to make accommodations for equal access.
 This means that closed captioning must be provided for users who are deaf or hard of hearing.

 On our websites with UFHealth.org or ufl.edu, we have the ability to make changes to the way they are coded and formatted to allow those users to navigate our content.
 When it comes to social media, we have less control over the mechanics of the platform, because we can’t make changes to the coding or formatting of the website or app.
-By now, many social media platforms have added built-in features to accommodate for users accessing our content with assistive technology, but there are also other ways you can improve access in the way you create your content.
+By now, many social media platforms have added built-in features to accommodate for users accessing our content with assistive technologies, and there are ways you can improve access to the content you create.

 Web accessibility and social media